NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 print("poynting-flux:, {:.6f}, {:.6f}, {:.6f}".format(Rflux,Tflux,Rflux+Tflux))
 ```

+Since this is a single-wavelength calculation, we can use the [frequency-domain solver](../Python_User_Interface.md#frequency-domain-solver) instead of time stepping for a possible performance enhancement.
+The only changes necessary to the original script are to replace two objects: (1) `GaussianSource` with `ContinuousSource` and (2) `run` with `solve_cw`.
+Choosing among the two approaches is determined by setting the `use_cw_solver` boolean variable.
+In this example, mainly because of the oblique source, the frequency-domain solver converges slowly and is less efficient than the time-stepping simulation.
+The results from both approaches are nearly identical.
+Time stepping is therefore the default.

 The following are several of the lines from the output for eight of the reflected and transmitted orders.
 The first numerical column is the mode number, the second is the mode angle (in degrees), and the third is the fraction of the input power that is concentrated in the mode.
 Note that the thirteenth transmitted order at 19.18° contains nearly 38% of the input power.

 ```